 I am no Toni Morrison or Maya Angelou, no Anne Sexton, whose bejeweled words resonate with the disjointed souls of lost readers.
 I have no sage life advice for the Youth™, no narratively satisfying revelation to impart via voiceover upon a “moving on” montage of boxes being packed and lingering hugs being given.
 I have myself — whomever that is this month, this hour, this minute — and I have the steady pressure of Time’s arm around my shoulders, nudging me this way and that.
 I have the unfettered expanse of the future in front of me, riddled with land mines and wedding bells and rolled-up diplomas.
 What I don’t have, anymore, is the skeleton-deep, nearly incapacitating conviction with which I started Stanford that there is an ultimately, objectively, necessarily “correct” shape for that future to take.

-College is, inevitably, a smorgasbord of smashed expectations; it is a painful unlearning process in which we shed the thick, shiny skins of “should”s upon which we rely through high school, through childhood.
+College is, inevitably, a smorgasbord of smashed expectations; it is a painful unlearning process in which we shed the thick, shiny skins of “should”s upon which we rely through high school hallways and pre-K playgrounds.
 I was so often paralyzed, my freshman and sophomore years, not by indecision, but by the paradox of choice through which I couldn’t trust myself to live without some sort of external assurance that I was doing it right.
 What a lonely, scary way to step into the world, especially as little more than a child, especially with the riches a place like Stanford offers up on platinum platters.
 Eventually — multiple mental breakdowns later — I came to terms with the fact that both my self and my future are fluid, and that bending either to the incoherent will of an imaginary, unified public will result in both my sense of self and my future deserting me for good.
 College, like life, is a fundamentally solitary situation — there will be mentors and lovers and siblings and found families, but no matter how many coming-of-age films I ingest or how often I engaged in life-changing 2 a.m. discussions in my freshman dorm, this permutation of the early adult experience, of the Stanford story, is solely mine, for better or worse.